-When you first seek treatment, you’ll undergo an evaluation and assessment to determine the extent of your substance abuse.
+When you first seek treatment, you’ll undergo an evaluation and assessment to determine the extent of your substance use.
 This works to ensure that you receive the highest level of individualized care for your specific circumstances.
-During this time we’ll discuss the nature and extent of your substance abuse, and the ways by which it’s negatively impacted your life.
+During this time we’ll discuss the nature and extent of your substance use, and the ways by which it’s negatively impacted your life.

 We Offer Cutting Edge Dual Diagnosis Care

-Quite often, prescription drug abusers self-treat mental illness.
-And due to its use in treating anxiety, secobarbital is commonly abused this way.
+Quite often, prescription drug users self-treat mental illness.
+And due to its use in treating anxiety, secobarbital is commonly used this way.
 These users need to not only receive care for their addiction but for the underlying anxiety (or other mental health disorder).

 In certain cases, this means beginning another medication for anxiety in place of the secobarbital.
 Behavioral therapies will also help to identify and work through any past or present life circumstances which may be at the root of the anxiety.

 Part of effective dual diagnosis care means learning to cope with anxiety when it occurs.
-For a drug abuser, this is especially important, as bouts of anxiety can be relapse triggers.
-At Addiction Campuses, we offer mindfulness and stress management practices to help you in these areas.
+For a drug user, this is especially important, as bouts of anxiety can be relapse triggers.
+At Vertava Health, we offer mindfulness and stress management practices to help you in these areas.
 During these sessions, you will learn how to develop and maintain higher levels of distress tolerance for the moments when life gets tough.

 Detoxing From Secobarbital

 Secobarbital can form a severe physical dependency.
-Polydrug abusers (those who abuse more than one drug) may be dependent and addicted to a different drug as well.
+Polydrug users (those who use more than one drug) may be dependent and addicted to a different drug as well.
 Before the psychological addiction can be addressed, certain individuals may require a medical detox.